charleshansen/mock-promises/README.md

-#Mock Promises - Making the asynchronous feel synchronous in your tests.
+#Mock Promises
 Mock Promises is a library for synchronously testing asynchronous javascript promises.
 It is designed to feel similar to libraries for synchronously testing asynchronous http requests, such as [jasmine-ajax].

 ##Supported Libraries
-Mock Promises was developed using the [Q] promise library and the [jasmine] testing framework.
-There has been limited testing using native Promises in Chrome.
-Mock Promises has no dependencies and should work with any framework.
+Mock Promises currently supports the [Q] promise library and native Promises in Chrome.
+More coming soon.
 If you would like to use Mock Promises for a library that is not supported, please open a github issue.

+Mock Promises is test framework agnostic, and we have code examples for the [jasmine] and [mocha] testing frameworks in the [spec/javascripts] directory.

 ##Installation
 Download [mock-promises.js] and add it to your project.
 If you are using the jasmine gem, mock-promises.js needs to be in the src_files path in jasmine.yml.

-##Setup
+## Q
+#### Setup
 (These directions are for the Q library, or any libraries with a similar re-use of the `then` function.)

 To start mocking, use the `install` function.
 The argument to `install` is the `Promise` class used by your promise library.
 It happens to be `Q.makePromise` for Q.